ren3zo/exoix/README.md

 #### Getting an API Key

-DM the Lanyard bot (`Lanyard#5766`) with `.apikey` to get your API key.
+DM the Exoix bot (`Exoix#5766`) with `.apikey` to get your API key.

-When making Lanyard KV API requests, set an `Authorization` header with the API key you received from the Lanyard bot as the value.
+When making Exoix KV API requests, set an `Authorization` header with the API key you received from the Exoix bot as the value.

 #### Setting a key->value pair